irods-contrib/metalnx-web/README.md

 Add a dropdown that can select an alternative authentication method (currently standard or pam auth).
 This defaults to the pre-configured auth method in metalnx.properties.

+#### Factor out favorites and other code under data profiler #75

+factor out data-profiler dependencies from metalnx-core and services into jargon-irods-ext to clean up some circular maven dependency issues.
+This allows the metalnx notion of shares, favorites, etc to be visible to clients other than metalnx

 #### NIEHS identified misc theming issues

 * #22 fix search text